Lillian Somoza de Sevilla Sacasa: Queen of the Army

 It was a highly controversial episode, as it was said that the golden crown of the Virgen de la Candelaria had been used, although in the photographs the tiara on the head of Somoza's daughter is different.
-There were strong rumors from critics of the family, who claimed that the crown was designed by the jewelry Van Cleef & Arpels and cost $100,000 dollars of the time, also commissioned the creation of a solid gold scepter.
+There were strong rumors from critics of the family, who claimed that the crown was designed by the jewelry Van Cleef & Arpels and cost $100,000 in the money of the time, also commissioned the creation of a solid gold scepter.
 However, the official version says that a goldsmith from Masaya, Antonio Moritoy, was the one who made the gold and silver scepter 12 inches high, with four petals, each of them with 33 shiny stones; at the upper end the Scepter wore a gold laurel wreath and a shield of Nicaragua also made of gold, under the shield appeared 16 silver pellets, in addition to 3 large rings engraved in gold.
 The gold and silver crown, also made by Moritoy, had 52 shiny stones, sapphires and rubies.
 In the center a gold shield, with rifles on its sides and on top the crown of gold bay leaves, with 10 tiny red rubies embedded in the crown.
 Below a large heart of gold, with a good-sized red ruby, mounted in relief.
 Miguel López M., a goldsmith from Managua, made the 21-carat gold ring, which was mounted on its mass two blue sapphires and a white pearl, symbolizing the flag of Nicaragua.

-Lillian also received other jewels as a gift.
+Somoza also received other jewels as a gift.
 A bracelet inlaid with diamonds placed in the form of a crown, composed of 11 large and 24 small diamonds, was paid to him by the High Officers of the National Guard and was given to him by a commission composed of Colonel Alberto M. Baca, Major Doctor Hermógenes Prado and Captain Roberto Martínez Lacayo in an act that was enlivened by the National Guard Orchestra.
 Another jeweler from Masaya, Adán Cárdenas, offered him a gold medal in the form of a garland of laurels and a small crown of the kingdom with the initial letter of Lillian's name.

-The Throne was elaborated by the artist Ernesto Brown and the cordelero José Esteban Flores, who was in charge of manufacturing the carpets that were placed in the National Palace, particularly in the northern part, in the halls in which the coronation and party was held.
+The throne was elaborated by the artist Ernesto Brown and the cordelero José Esteban Flores, who was in charge of manufacturing the carpets that were placed in the National Palace, particularly in the northern part, in the halls in which the coronation and party were held.
 In addition, hymns and waltzes were created in honor of the "queen".

-The royal grace of amnesty to prisoners was not lacking, so the soldiers who for common faults were guarding prison, addressed a petition to "Her Majesty Lillian" to intercede on their behalf before her father.
+The royal grace of amnesty to prisoners was not lacking, so the soldiers who for common faults were serving prison guard duty addressed a petition to "Her Majesty Lillian" to intercede on their behalf before her father.